-This article discusses storage services on Google Cloud Platform, and how these services relate to traditional storage models.
+This article discusses storage services on Google Cloud Platform (GCP), and how these services relate to traditional storage models.
 The article discusses the following storage types and their cloud counterparts:

 - Disk storage, including direct-attached storage (DAS), network-attached storage (NAS), and storage area networks (SAN)